SherG/tester1/site/content/products/_index.md

       text: >
         Expert motivation.

-        We use philosophic practice to help you facilitate the changes to your thinking necessary for fitness success.
+        We use philosophic practice to help you align your thinking with action.
     - image: /img/francisco-villalobos-nyc.webp
       text: >+
         20 Years of Experience.